At the Edges of the West

 treacherous death traps lurking.

-Kalamath River rafters approach the sea;
+Klamath River rafters approach the sea;

 seals on the sand—they bark then flee.

-The Birds at Bodega Bay are peaceful,
+The sea gull birds at Bodega Bay are peaceful,

 not attacking;